Sergie-AGA/X-Pens/README.md

-React JS Interface for a small expense and income tracker web application.
+React JS / Typescript Interface for a small expense and income tracker web application.

 It uses styled components for the UI.